streamroot/integration-samples/orchestrator/android/ExoPlayer/README.md

 `deliveryClientKey`: Refers to your Streamroot unique identifier that you will find in the Account section of the Streamroot Dashboard.
 If you don't have a deliveryClientKey, you can ask for a free trial on our website.

 **Note**:
-It is also possible to pass your deliveryClientKey at CTL Delivery Client initialization or instantiation.
+It is also possible to pass your deliveryClientKey at Lumen Delivery Client initialization or instantiation.

 ### 2. SDK Initialization